ChaitLabUCL/HeadphoneCheck_Test/README.md

 Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. An online headphone screening test based on dichotic pitch.
 BioRxiv.

 ## Contact
-- If you have any problems with this code or usage on Pavlovia, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).
+- If you have any problems with the stimuli or the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).
-- If you have any problems with the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).
+- If you have any problems with the JS code or usage on Pavlovia, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).